talkable/talkable-docs/source/web_hooks/reward.rst

 Reward Web Hook
 ===============

-Triggered when there is a new reward in Curebit.
+Triggered when there is a new paid reward in Curebit.

+Rewards are considered as paid just after they are created, except Referrer: it is getting paid after Referral is approved.

 .. raw:: html